amlcoftherockies/amlc-handbook/Frequently-Asked-Questions/How-Do-I-Discuss-My-Involvment.md

 If you ever need help explaining your involvement or want support communicating with leadership, we’re here to help.
 We can even provide a one-pager, explainer deck, or co-host a session to walk through what AMLC is and how it creates value for individuals and the organizations they serve.

 Feel free to reach out to `leadership@amlcoftherockies.org` for any questions, concerns, or other support!

+## Don't Like What You See?
+We won't always get it right, but want to ensure we can get as close as possible.
+Feel free to [contribute](/README.md) and help us with a `proposal`, `inquiry`, or `discussion`!
+We would love your feedback!